 Contents with suggested problems from the Nelson Textbook.
 You are welcome to ask for help, from myself or your peers, with any of the following problems.
+They will be handed in on the day of the Unit Test as a homework check.
+Alternatively, you may be handing your homework in more regularly for me to correct.

+'''

-Section 6.2 - Page 330 #1, 5, 7, 8, 9
+Section 6.2 - Page 330

+#1, 5, 7, 8, 9

+'''